+It can take years of hard work to discover how deep the wounds really go.
+If teens don’t deal with their anger responsibly, their anger can be a major block to personal growth and cause problems in their future.
 Unresolved anger is often a factor in addictive and compulsive behaviors and relapse.
 Holding on to old anger can cause people to avoid conflict, procrastinate, and give up their needs.
 It can poison relationships and prevent true intimacy.
-It breeds bitterness, resentment, mistrust and fear.
+It breeds bitterness, resentment, mistrust, and fear.

-“People who carry around a lot of resentment tend to be more reactive to day-to-day situations,” said Rosemary Hartman, supervisor of the Hazelden Family Program in Center City, Minn.
-“If a driver makes a slight error in judgment on the highway, some people may react by screaming or shaking a fist at the driver–not because of the actual occurrence, but because they have a huge bank of anger inside that is tapped with the slightest provocation.
+Rosemary Hartman, supervisor of the Hazelden Family Program in Center City, Minn, talked about anger, saying, “People who carry around a lot of resentment tend to be more reactive to day-to-day situations.
+If a driver makes a slight error in judgment on the highway, some people may react by screaming or shaking a fist at the driver–not because of the actual occurrence, but because they have a huge bank of anger inside that is tapped with the slightest provocation.
 Family members or significant others also become the recipients of repressed, misplaced anger.
 If people blow up at their boss, they probably won’t last long on the job.
 Spouses and children tend to tolerate that kind of behavior for a longer period of time.”

-“If your heart was broken because you always wanted to be hugged by your mother and father and they were never there, or you experienced actual abuse, you’ve got a valid gripe,” said Earnie Larsen, a workshop leader and author of From Anger to Forgiveness.
-“But once you understand and acknowledge that, you need to work through the anger and move beyond it to forgiveness and reconciliation.
+Earnie Larsen, a workshop leader and author of From Anger to Forgiveness, said about anger, “If your heart was broken because you always wanted to be hugged by your mother and father and they were never there, or you experienced actual abuse, you’ve got a valid gripe.
+But once you understand and acknowledge that, you need to work through the anger and move beyond it to forgiveness and reconciliation.
 Otherwise, you’re just stuck in a cycle of resentment and bitterness.”

-Larsen and Hartman offer other practical suggestions:
+Larsen and Hartman offer some practical suggestions:

 •Become willing to forgive.
 Without the willingness to forgive or work out a relationship, nothing will happen.